 \section{Symplectic structures in spaces of states}

-As outlined in previous sections, one of the basic problems in the theory of quantum correlations is the classification of states with respect to local operations performed independently on subsystems of a given system by two classes of such operations LU and SLOCC, both being groups acting on the space of states, a unitary one $K$ and its complexification $G = K^\mathbb{C}$, respectively.
+As outlined in previous section, one of the basic problems in the theory of quantum correlations is the classification of states with respect to local operations performed independently on subsystems of a given system by two classes of such operations LU and SLOCC, both being groups acting on the space of states, a unitary one $K$ and its complexification $G = K^\mathbb{C}$, respectively.
 The space of pure states is the projective space $\mathbb{P}(\mathcal{H})$, and for mixed states, the space of isospectral (i.e., possessing the same eigenvalues) density matrices.
-The underlying Hilbert space for a composite system has a form the tensor product of the Hilbert spaces of the subsystems or, in the case of indistinguishable components, an appropriate (anti)-symmetrization of the product.
+For a composite system of distinguishable particles the underlying Hilbert space is the tensor product of the Hilbert spaces of the subsystems.
+In the case of indistinguishable particles the Hilbert space is an appropriate (anti)-symmetrization of this product.

-In both cases of pure and mixed states the above described spaces of states spaces have a natural geometric structure of a symplectic manifolds (see Appendix for a brief description of relevant mathematical concepts used in the paper).
+In both cases of pure and mixed states the state spaces described above have a natural structure of symplectic manifolds (see Appendix for a brief description of relevant mathematical concepts used in the paper).